Joseph's Canon R8 Photography Course in Melbourne

 Joseph photographing Melbourne's Southbank promenade and city skyline with a Canon R8 and 24-105mm lens

-What We Covered: Shutter Speed, Aperture, and ISO
+What the Course Covers: Shutter Speed, Aperture, and ISO

 Canon R8 LCD screen showing manual mode settings: 1/60s, f/8, ISO 800 during a Melbourne photography course